Hawkesbury-Nepean Waterkeeper Alliance

 Building a community voice for the River

 The Hawkesbury-Nepean Waterkeeper Alliance (HNWA) achieved global recognition from the international Waterkeeper Alliance (opens in a new window), a global movement of community based organisation employing on-the-water advocates who patrol and protect of rivers, in 2011.
-This original initative has been renewed with a new collaborative working group since 2020 from Western Sydney University (comprising RCE Greater Western Sydney and School of Science), Greater Sydney Landcare Network (GSL) with Streamwatch and GSL member groups: Cattai Hills Environment Network, Hawkesbury-Nepean Landcare and Hawkesbury Environment Network.
+This original initiative has been renewed with a new collaborative working group since 2020 from Western Sydney University (comprising RCE Greater Western Sydney and School of Science), Greater Sydney Landcare Network (GSL) incorporating Streamwatch, Cattai Hills Environment Network, Hawkesbury-Nepean Landcare and Hawkesbury Environment Network.

 Some of our key actions include: